-- Iona College Ryan Library: The library features many electronic and hard copy resources that can be utilized for researching careers.
+- Iona University Ryan Library: The library features many electronic and hard copy resources that can be utilized for researching careers.
 Check valuable reference tools and databases available in the library!

 Professional associations and organizations are a great way to gain industry insight and learn more about careers.
 We have compiled some professional organization resources that you might be interested in!